allystor/allystor/README.md

 # Hello There :wave:
 # How am i? 🧐
 - I am brazilian 🇧🇷
-- Currently student of software engineering :computer:
+- Currently a student of software engineering :computer:
 - and focused on goals ↗️

 # Connect with me